Beyoncé and Jay-Z become the main event as Paris crowns celebrity the world’s hottest trend

 The pop star's head-to-toe denim — custom Louis Vuitton by Pharrell Williams — wasn't just viral.

-Within 24 hours, clips of her arrival amassed more than 30 million views on TikTok, outpacing even Louis Vuitton’s own campaign content.
+Within 24 hours, clips of her arrival amassed millions of views on TikTok, outpacing even Louis Vuitton’s own campaign content.
 When Williams presented her with a Speedy bag straight from the runway in the Paris dusk, the moment went viral — underlining that Beyoncé isn’t just an attendee, but a face of Louis Vuitton’s creative vision.

 But even as Beyoncé's look became the week's most shared image, her presence in Paris also sparked debate: a Buffalo Soldiers T-shirt she wore during her "Cowboy Carter" tour ignited criticism from some Indigenous and Mexican communities, reminding the industry that every viral moment can be a flash point.